Fajrinmk/advancedprogrammingtutorial/tutorial-4/README.md

 - [ ] Make at least 1 commit that contains your progress in completing Abstract Factory pattern
-- [ ] Make at least 1 commit that contains your progress in completing Singleton pattern
+- [v] Make at least 1 commit that contains your progress in completing Singleton pattern
 - [ ] Push your commits to online Git repository on your GitLab project
 - [ ] Create a new ingredient class in `cheese`, `clam`, `dough`, `sauce`,